Audiovisual Core Structure

 ”).

 In certain cases pairs or tuples of properties are repeated.
-In Audiovisual
+In Audiovisual Core this situation occurs, for example, in the following cases:

 - The language-dependent metadata like title, description, etc. need